 I produce, script, shoot and edit news videos for The Wall Street Journal.
 I work on WSJ's social video team, which I helped launch alongside producers and senior staff.
 My videos cover markets, personal finance, technology, business news, general news and more.

 I previously worked at The New York Times as an Instagram editor, video editor, Snapchat Discover writer and social media intern.

-At The New York Times, I help manage and operate the flagship Instagram account: @nytimes.
-I assist with strategy, daily publishing and Instagram Story production.
-That includes curating the feed, writing captions and coordinating with editors.
-I worked with a designer to produce the Story below.
+As an Instagram editor, I helped manage and operate The Times's flagship Instagram account, @nytimes.
+I assisted with strategy, daily publishing and Instagram Story production.
+That included curating the feed, writing captions and coordinating with editors.

 While working at “NBC Nightly News” in New York, I storyboarded and edited a digital video that received more than 30 million views on Facebook.
 You can watch it below.
 (It’s about a 7-story replica of Noah’s Ark that was being built in Kentucky.)
 I also produced several other viral social videos and wrote the evening newsletter alongside digital staff.

 At CNBC, I pitched and produced more than 20 social videos for a team that was working to grow the outlet’s following on Facebook.
 Here’s a breakout video that received more than 600,000 views.
 It’s about The Bucket List Family.
 They've been on a permanent vacation ever since dad sold his company for $54 million.

 As executive editor at USC Annenberg Media – a newsroom of more than 200 journalists – I instituted a workflow that supported social content production and a more platform-agnostic mindset.
 I also played a pivotal role in the creation of a weekly Snapchat news show that brings USC 3 of the most important campus stories of the week.
 I helped conceptualize, host, launch and edit the product.